-The Trust Board of Directors comprises both executive directors, who are responsible for the day to day running of the organisation, and non-executive directors, who are lay members of the public drawn for their skills, experience and expertise.
-The Board of Directors currently consists of the Chair and seven Non-Executive Directors, and the Chief Executive and six executive directors The Board of Directors meets in public on a bi-monthly basis, in May, July, September, November, January and March, usually on the last Wednesday of the month.
+The Trust Board of Directors comprises both Executive Directors, who are responsible for the day to day running of the organisation, and Non-Executive Directors, who are lay members of the public drawn for their skills, experience and expertise.
+The Board of Directors currently consists of the Chair and seven Non-Executive Directors, and the Chief Executive and six Executive Directors.
+The Board of Directors meets in public on a bi-monthly basis, in May, July, September, November, January and March, usually on the last Thursday of the month.
 An Annual General meeting is held in September.

 I am the Chief Executive and responsible for leading the transformation of South Central Ambulance Service NHS Foundation Trust (SCAS) into a modern provider of emergency and urgent health care.

 I joined South Central Ambulance Service NHS Foundation Trust to lead the strategic development of the organisation.